 People who are invested in studying the arcane science of Bokeh will point to lens formulations and even the number of diaphragm blades in the aperture control of a lens as design decisions that influence the quality of the blur.

 If one misuses the word bokeh as a substitute for "out of focus" we lose our collective ability to have a meaningful dialogue about more subtle characteristics of a lens's ability to render images.
-I four 85mm lenses and all four, when shot at f2.8 have identical depth of field but all four provide different styles of blur or bokeh.
+I have four different 85mm lenses and all four, when shot at f2.8 have identical depth of field but all four provide different styles of blur or bokeh.
 The concept of bokeh can be a powerful descriptor, especially for portrait artists who want images that are easy on the eye.
 Better bokeh is generally associated with softer and less detailed blurs in the out of focus areas, with smoother transitions.
 A lens which has distracting Bokeh is often described as having "nervous" blur in the out of focus areas.

 Let's please respect the definition of our craft's words.
 It makes for more accurate exchanges.